-As described in the notes to the financial statements, the County adopted new accounting guidance, GASB Statement No. 87, Leases.
+As described in the notes to the basic financial statements, the County adopted new accounting guidance, GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
 Our opinion is not modified with respect to this matter.

 Other Reporting Required by Government Auditing Standards